ev1lbunny/tf-aws-pi-hole/README.md

 * A basic understanding of how to configure / setup and use aws cli commands. -- You will need to setup appropriate profile

 ##NB
-* It is recommended that you setup/and use a remote state config by updating the `terraform {}` block in the `versions.tf` to use some form of remote state management etc. However I am not planning on making remote state mandatory.
-If people want to run and keep state in local systems, thats fine, although not recommended.
-To that end, there is a `backend-state` module that you can run if you choose too which will create the bucket and dynamo db table needed for backend state.
-Then you can just update the `terraform {}` definition to use the new backend resources if you choose.
+* It is recommended that you setup/and use a remote state.

 ## Versions